EyasuTeshome/shifttracker/interview-prep/create-the-first-versioon-of-your-resume-v2.md

 ## Review

 Follow [these steps](https://github.com/microverseinc/curriculum-transversal-skills/blob/main/code-review/articles/how-to-ask-for-a-prof-skills-review-v2.md) to request a  review of your project.
+Remember you can submit up to 3 reviews to get your project approved.

+In order to ensure that your project can be approved by the deadline, **submit your first version no later than Wednesday evening of the week when it's due**.
+This will give the reviewers enough time for necessary iterations.

 ## Submit your exercise

 *Read [this FAQ](https://microverse.zendesk.com/hc/en-us/articles/360061344234) for a reminder on how to submit your exercise.*

 Now go to your Student Dashboard and submit your exercise.

+**Check periodically the activity status in your Dashboard to find out if the reviewer approves your submission or requests changes.**

 ## Additional materials